-By early fall, before the lake closes, many browns will move back into the shallower waters they inhabit during the spring.
+By early fall, many browns will move back into the shallower waters.

 If All Else Fails

 Pro-Cure Bait Scents make a couple of varieties popular at East Lake, where anglers will go so far as matching the Rainbow Trout scent with a rainbow-imitating plug and the Trophy Trout scent with a lure designed to look like a chub.

 David Jones contributed to this report.
 He is a former owner of East Lake Resort.
 The resort offers cabins and an RV park, boat rentals, coffee hut and a store carrying fishing and general supplies.